Angela Mcmillan

 About me

-Have you spent hours searching online for quick fixes and solutions to find support only to end up feeling like a failure because nothing seems to stick?
+Maybe you have already tried counselling before or spent hours online searching for quick fixes and solutions, only to end up feeling like a failure and walking away because nothing seemed to work.

 How I work

-If you are looking for a space for them to work things through, develop personalised strategies and process what might be happening, then counselling can provide a space to make that possible.
+If you are looking for a space to work things through, develop personalised strategies and process what might be happening, then counselling can provide the space to make that possible.

-At the heart of my work is a belief that we all have the capacity to reach our full potential with the right support.
+At the heart of my work is a belief that we all have the capacity to reach our full potential.

 Who I work with

-I work with individuals aged 13 and up in person and online.
+I work with individuals aged 14 and above in person and online.

 My background

 I began my counselling career at Childline in 2007.
-Since then I have been fortunate to work with several high-profile organisations including Mind, Anxiety UK, The YMCA and The Terrence Higgins Trust.
+Since then, I have worked with several high-profile organisations, including Mind, Anxiety UK, The YMCA and The Terrence Higgins Trust.

 I am an accredited member of the British Association for Counselling and Psychotherapy.